 With apartment hunting, the first thing you want to do is set your budget.
 In addition to your monthly rent, you’ll need to think about the cost of utilities, furniture, moving costs, applications, pet, or parking fees.
 Also consider renters insurance, an application fee if the apartment complex has one, or even a broker’s fee as an apartment renter.

 Many apartments will require that you make 40x your monthly rent to ensure you won’t miss payments.

 When it comes to how much to spend on rent, a popular rule of thumb is the 30% rule.
-This means that your rent should not exceed more than 30% of your net monthly income.
+This means that your months rent should not exceed more than 30% of your net monthly income.
 So if you earn $5,000 per month, then your monthly rent payment shouldn’t exceed $1,500.
 Most financial experts recommend using this rule, however many argue this rule of thumb is outdated.
 We recommend setting your own fixed percentage, instead of blindly following the 30% rule.
 You’ll also need to meet basic rent requirements.
-Many apartments will require that you make 40x your monthly rent to ensure you won’t miss payments.
+Many apartments will require a potential tenant to make 40x the monthly rent to ensure they won’t miss payments.
 In addition, many landlords will ask for proof of employment, as it is important to show a stable job and steady income before signing a lease.

 Common can save you more than $1,000 a month on your dream apartment in some cities.

 Create a budget specific to your lifestyle, and any debt or loan payments you may have before committing to any lease.
 Common can save you more than $1,000 a month on your dream apartment in some cities.
 As a response to COVID-19 we are offering members:

 When you rent an apartment, you’re usually responsible for most of the utilities.
 This can include: